roqua/autovar/README.md

 The `impute_method` argument has three possible values:

-* `BEST_FIT` - This is not an impute method itself, but tells the system to determine the optimal impute method and use that.
+* `BEST_FIT` - This is not an impute method itself, but tells the function to determine the optimal impute method and use that.
 This is the default choice for `impute_method` when it is not specified.
-* `ONE_MISSING` - Only works when the `id_field` in each data_subset is an integer range with exactly one value missing and exactly one `NA` value.
+* `ONE_MISSING` - Only works when the `id_field` in each data subset is an integer range with exactly one value missing and exactly one `NA` value.
 The `NA` value is then substituted by the missing index.
-* `ADD_MISSING` - Does not work when one or more rows have an NA value for `id_field`.
+* `ADD_MISSING` - Does not work when one or more rows have an `NA` value for `id_field`.
 Only works for integer ranges of `id_field` with single increments.
 Works by adding rows for all missing values in the range between the minimum and maximum value of `id_field`.
 All values in the added rows are `NA` except for the `id_field` and the field used for grouping the data (if there was one).
 * `NONE` - No imputation is performed.

 #### Results